 The Contour TV package expands to 250 channels, allowing you to watch a variety of niche programming.
-You also get the full suite of premium channels.
+You also get the full suite of premium movie channels.

 Plus, the average user will get more value from the expanded channel lineup than the increased speed from the Gigablast.

 The Platinum bundle features fast download speeds and lots of channels.
 You get download speeds up to 1,000 Mbps and upload speeds up to 35 Mbps.
 It costs $179.99 mo for 12 months.
 Early termination fees may apply.

 The Cox TV package includes 250 channels plus premium channels and local programming.